 - How many experiences are included in the CRUX dataset - e.g. how many users opt-in to share usage statistics and what (if any) sampling is applied

 - Is geography a factor, e.g. does the TTFB measured in a country determine page experience ranking in that country?
+(June 15th 2021: I believe geography is not a factor.
+Core Web Vitals are measured by country, but the ranking boost is global).

 I hope that these points are confirmed before the May 31st deadline, if nothing else but for clarity and transparency.
 It’s hard to hit a target that you cannot see!